oar-team/kameleon/docs/source/index.rst

 written in Kameleon's powerful recipe language (YAML based DSL).

-Kameleon was initially developed to improve reproducibility in computer science and engineering, providing a tool that achieves complete *reconstructability* of system images with cache, checkpointing and interactive breakpoint mechanisms.
+Kameleon was initially developed to improve reproducibility in computer science research and engineering, providing a tool that achieves complete *reconstructability* of system images with cache, checkpointing and interactive breakpoint mechanisms.

 Have a look to the :doc:`getting_started` to start using Kameleon.